 - It is the patient's responsibility not to drive if they feel unfit to do so.

 - Sedation is more likely to occur on initiating opioids and changing dosages; however, for patients who are stable and alert, driving may be possible.

 - The signs of significant opioid overdose are pinpoint pupils, respiratory depression and coma.

 - The specific antidote naloxone is indicated if coma or bradypnoea are present:

 - Close monitoring and repeated injections may be necessary, depending on response, as naloxone is a shorter-acting drug than many opioids.

 - The initial starting dose is 400 micrograms IV, then 800 micrograms for up to 2 doses at 1-minute intervals if no response to preceding dose, then increased to 2 mg for 1 dose if still no response.
 (Child up to the age of 12, initially 100 micrograms - if no response, repeat at intervals of 1 minute to a total max.
 2 mg.)

 - In certain scenarios it may be more advisable to use smaller doses of naloxone (such as 50 micrograms every few minutes), especially if there are concerns that abolishing all opioid effects may lead to significant problems for the patient - eg, pain or opioid withdrawal syndrome.

-- Alternatively, the subcutaneous or IM route can be used - adult and child dose as for IV injection.
+- Alternatively, the SC or IM route can be used - adult and child dose as for IV injection.
 However, these routes are less suitable due to slower onset of action.

-- If it is thought likely from the outset that repeated doses of naloxone may be needed, a continuous IV infusion can be set up using an infusion pump - 10 mg diluted in 50 ml IV fluid solution.
+- If it is thought likely from the outset that repeated doses of naloxone may be needed, a continuous IV infusion can be set up using an infusion pump.

 - The principal concern in patients on chronic opioid medication for pain control is respiratory depression and sedation.